 At an expected entry price of over $1,300, the Galaxy S9 certainly won’t come cheap, but for a premium smartphone it’s about on-par.
 For price, it is generally in direct competition with the iPhone X, priced at over $1,500.

 - A phone plan may look tempting, but don’t expect much in the way of anything under than $80 a month for both plan and phone.

-Virgin Mobile is the first to release concrete pricing information for its phone plans, at a touch under $70 at the cheapest rate.
+The cheapest rates where you can actually own your phone at the end of your contract start at about $70 a month.
 However, to get big data limits and large amounts of international credit you may have to spend over $90 a month.
 In any case, don’t expect the S9 to be a cheap endeavour, but you probably already know that.